alexbsec/FlatearthEngine/README.md

 ```bash
 sudo pacman -Syu xorg-server xorg-xrandr libx11 libxcb xcb-util xcb-util-wm xcb-util-image
 ```

+### Windows

+#### MSVC

+To build on Windows, make sure you have the latest version of MSVC installed if you are not compiling the program with clang or GNU.
+Make sure to also install the C++ Desktop Developer's kit for Visual Studio.

 ## Building

 Here's how you can build the project in your machine: